OPERATION

 Trekking Poles

-We use Leki poles.
-They make a stellar pole for a good price!
+We LOVE our Leki trekking poles!
+Leki make a stellar pole for a good price!
 We have a pair of their carbon Z poles as well as these Makalu light corks.

 trekking poles